 Divers’ Day is an annual historical diving event aimed at the general public.
 Visitors can experience a descent into the local river in a 18th century diving bell replica (model Mårten Triewald).
 Using Siebe-Gormanstandard diving dress is also shown, as well as some historical but more unorthodox diving helmets.

-We have organised a Diver’s day event annually in may since 2010 and this year 2019 marks the tenth anniversary.
-The focus of the event lies firmly on the history of (commercial) diving and on diving demonstrations.
+We have organised the Divers’ Day event annually in may since 2010 and year 2020 marks the tenth anniversary, although the pandemic forced us to postpone the 2020 event.
+The focus of the event lies on the history of (commercial) diving and on diving demonstrations.
 Modern recreationan diving is not excluded however.
 The dive demonstrations take place in an “aquarium” (a water-filled telephone booth with a glass window covering one side entirely) with one exception: The diving bell is lowered into the river.
 Anecdotally, (commercial) Diver’s day has been celebrated in Russia in may to commemorate worlds first diving school (founded on 5.5.1882 in Kronstadt next to St Petersburg, Russia).
 Finland was a grand duchy of Russia at that time.
 Unrelated, but what a coincidence!